Registering a new or extra business name: what you need to know

 Business name no longer fits

-Many entrepreneurs never stop developing their business.
-They manufacture new products, provide new services, enter a new market, or establish new sales channels such as an online shop.
+You probably keep developing your business.
+You manufacture new products, provide new services, enter a new market, or establish new sales channels such as an online shop.
 It may be useful to establish a separate business name for your new product, service, or market.
 For example, because your name no longer accurately describes your new activity.
 Or you have a Dutch company name but plan to crack the international market.

 These are your options if your business name no longer fits: